-Before staff are employed:
+Before staff are employed

-Prospective employees are questioned at interview on child protection issues.
-Recruits are employed only on receipt of satisfactory references with authorship confirmed.
-They are not allowed to start work until their DBS check has been completed and cleared.
+Safer recruitment processes are in place at The Loddon School.
+Prospective employees are questioned at interview on safeguarding and child protection matters.
+Potential recruits are employed only on receipt of satisfactory references with authorship confirmed.
+They are not allowed to start regulated activity work until their DBS check has been completed and cleared.
 Any convictions are risk assessed before employment is confirmed.

-Training:
+Training

 New staff will be mentored by experienced staff during their first month.
-All staff receive 4 sessions of training regarding safeguarding.
+All staff working directly with the children receive four sessions of safeguarding training.

 - Orientation first day

 - Induction training within the first month

-- Generic training within first 6 months

-- Team training an annual refresher often relating specifically to those children in that house
+- Team training a least two annual refreshers often relating specifically to the children in that house.

-- Staff practice is monitored and reflected on during supervisions with line managers when any identified additional training needs will be discussed
+Staff practice is monitored and reflected on during supervisions with line managers when any identified additional training needs will be discussed.

-Information available for staff:
+Information available for staff

-Staff are given the Safeguarding Policy and training information in verbal and written format and the 'Working Together to Safeguard Children' book is also available in the Staff Room.
-The Child Protection and Safeguarding Policy and the Challenging Behaviour Policy are also available for staff and other relevant persons to access on the school website.
-The Designated Safeguarding Lead and Vice Principal, Principal, and the Leadership Team have an 'open door' policy for staff to talk to at any time.
-Phone numbers are also available for the Chair of Trustees, the Local Safeguarding Children Board and our Independent Advocates.
+Staff are given the Safeguarding Policy and training information in verbal and written format.
+The abridged version of Keeping Children Safe in Education is available on the Loddon online Hub.
+A copy of Working Together to Safeguard Children is also available in the staff room.
+The Child Protection and Safeguarding Policy and the Positive Behaviour Policy are also available for staff and other relevant persons to access on the school website.
+The Designated Safeguarding Lead, Principal, and the Leadership Team have an 'open door' policy for staff to talk to at any time.
+Phone numbers are also available, on safeguarding notices, for the Chair of Trustees, the trustee responsible for safeguarding and Hampshire Children's Services.

-Risk Assessment and Support Guidelines
+Risk Assessment and Behaviour Support Guidelines

-The children at Loddon School each have individual support guidelines.
-These give advice for staff to follow when working with the individuals, particularly when supporting children who may engage in restrictive behaviours to get their needs met.
-This may include physical interventions as a last resort.
-These are agreed and signed off by parents and social workers.
+The children at Loddon School each have individual support guidelines - these are titled Risk Assessment and Behaviour Support Guidelines.
+These give instruction and information for staff to Statement_Of_Purpose 2023-11-12 13 of 30 follow when working with the children, particularly when supporting children who may engage in restrictive behaviours to get their needs met.
+These guidelines may include information on the use of physical interventions as a last resort.
+These are agreed by parents and social workers.

-As part of the PROACT-SCIPr-UK® training curriculum staff are taught relevant physical interventions to enable them to use these safely when necessary.
+As part of the PROACT-SCIPr-UK[®] training curriculum staff are taught relevant physical interventions to enable them to use these safely when the need arises for their use.
 Staff are refreshed and assessed on these annually through annual refresher training.